 It is your responsibility to enter all information completely and accurately.
 Before you begin, be sure to have all information you will need to complete your return.
 Always verify all information on your return before submitting it.

 An e-filed return may be rejected for a variety of reasons.
 It is important to resolve the issue that caused the rejection.
 Once that is completed, you can then e-file again.
 If you can't resolve the issue or choose not to e-file, you need to print the return and file it by mail.
 For more information about where you should mail your Virginia state return, go to the Where to File page.

 I received an email from the Virginia Department of Taxation with an error code.
 What does the error code mean?
 How do I fix them?

 As mentioned earlier, if your return is rejected by the Virginia Department of Taxation, it means it has not been filed.
-Listed below are some common rejection reasons and what to do if you receive one of these reasons after e-filing via State Fillable Forms.
+Review the How to Resolve Errors reference guide to see common rejection reasons and what to do if you receive one of these reasons after e-filing via State Fillable Forms.

 How do I fix mistakes or make changes after I've filed my return?